astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 The helper file `AssociationsHelper.php` is the interface to the language associations component `com_associations`. `AssociationsHelper.php` exists in the frontend and the backend - we'll look at the latter first, the frontend version comes later in this chapter.

-In this helper file we provide the details that are specific to our component, so that Joomla's own routines can find their way around our component.
+In this helper file we provide the details that are specific to our component, so that Joomla's own routines can find their way around in our component.

 [administrator/components/com_foos/ src/Helper/AssociationsHelper.php](https://github.com/astridx/boilerplate/blob/a477530dc5e1a7a5d574ee2019951af2a5264eb5/src/administrator/components/com_foos/src/Helper/AssociationsHelper.php)